 In the mid-nineteenth century, much of the United States was still the "Wild West."
 What few official police forces existed at the time were for the most part confined to the larger cities, and they were often less than organized and often embarrassingly incompetent, leaving large sections of the still mostly rural country with virtually no law enforcement at all.
 The railroads and the post office, two businesses that were forced to operate in this lawless wilderness, quickly became two of the agency's most lucrative clients.
 In contrast to the public police of the time, Pinkerton and his private operatives quickly gained a reputation for toughness, thoroughness and relentless professionalism.
 They compiled huge files on suspects, and were credited with creating the first rogue's gallery and being the first to use photographs to identify criminals.
 Operatives had to keep case journals and documentation.
 They cracked cases and prevented crime through meticulous and painstaking research, often perilous undercover work and exhaustive surveillance.

 Pinkerton's politics and abolitionist sympathies drew the attention of supporters of fiery Illinois lawyer and presidential incumbent Abraham Lincoln, and Pinkerton was hired to act as Lincoln's bodyguard.
-Pinkerton and his men discovered and disrupted a scheme to kill the president on the way to his inauguration, and were subsequently rewarded when Lincoln hired Pinkerton to organize the Secret Service.
+Pinkerton and his team (which included Kate warne, possibly america's first female private eye) discovered and disrupted a scheme to kill the president on the way to his inauguration, and were subsequently rewarded when Lincoln hired Pinkerton to organize the Secret Service.
 By the end of the Civil War, the agency's reputation was well-established, and it was often hired by the government to perform many of the same duties that are now regularly assigned to the Secret Service, the FBI, the CIA and most recently, the Department of Homeland Security.

 A handful of high-profile cases helped further lodge the agency in the public's consciousness.
 In an often raw and violent era, where preoccupation with crime was rampant, they were soon regarded as heroes, and dime novels sang the agency's praises.
 They had gained such a reputation for deadpan professionalism and rather dour doggedness that even Mark Twain couldn't resist taking a couple of potshots at them in his last, never-finished novel Simon Wheeler, Detective.